openbsd/xenocara/lib/mesa/docs/drivers/asahi.rst

 The output of remapping consists of the following items: the *W* fragment coordinate, the *Z* fragment coordinate, user varyings in the vertex output order. *Z* may be omitted, but *W* may not be.
-This remapping is configured by the "Linkage" packet.
+This remapping is configured by the "Output select" word.

 .. list-table:: Ordering of remapped slots
    :widths: 25 75